 Events and activities

-A bi-lateral meeting between the University of Manchester, Statistics Netherlands, University of Michigan and the US Census Bureau, was held at the US Census Bureau in Washington DC.
+A bi-lateral meeting between The University of Manchester, Statistics Netherlands, University of Michigan, the US Census Bureau and RTI International was held at the RTI offices in Washington DC.

 The intermediary network meeting and invited session were held during the 71st Annual AAPOR Conference, Austin Texas.

 The invited session was held on 15 May 2016.
 The session was well-attended and a great success with positive feedback from conference participants.
-The presentations from the invited session are available here.
+View the presentations from the invited session.

 Bi-lateral meeting - 28-29 May 2015